danielbodnar/awesome-stars/BY-LANG.md

 - [unigraph-dev/unigraph-dev](https://github.com/unigraph-dev/unigraph-dev) - A local-first and universal knowledge graph, personal search engine, and workspace for your life.
 - [churichard/notabase](https://github.com/churichard/notabase) - A second brain for your knowledge, thoughts, and ideas.
 - [org-formation/org-formation-cli](https://github.com/org-formation/org-formation-cli) - Better than landingzones!
-- [inlang/monorepo](https://github.com/inlang/monorepo) - globalization infrastructure for software && version control for apps
+- [inlang/monorepo](https://github.com/inlang/monorepo) - globalization infrastructure for software && change control for apps
 - [ajv-validator/ajv](https://github.com/ajv-validator/ajv) - The fastest JSON schema Validator.
 Supports JSON Schema draft-04/06/07/2019-09/2020-12 and JSON Type Definition (RFC8927)
 - [FoalTS/foal](https://github.com/FoalTS/foal) - Full-featured Node.js framework, with no complexity. 🚀 Simple and easy to use, TypeScript-based and well-documented.
 - [open-source-labs/spearmint](https://github.com/open-source-labs/spearmint) - Testing, simplified. || An inclusive, accessibility-first GUI for generating clean, semantic Javascript tests in only a few clicks of a button.